-PAIS International Index and Archive contains references to journal articles, books, government documents, statistical directories, grey literature, research reports, conference reports, publications of international agencies, microfiche, Internet material.
+Supports multiple Research Clusters.
+Contains references to journal articles, books, government documents, statistical directories, grey literature, research reports, conference reports, publications of international agencies, microfiche, Internet material.
 Newspapers and newsletters are not indexed.
 Publications from more than 120 countries and in a variety of languages are included.
-Years of Coverage: 1972 - Current
+Content spans: 1972 - Current

 PEDro includes clinical trials and systematic reviews on the effectiveness of physiotherapy interventions published in peer reviewed journals.
 All items are scored on methodological quality, and search results are ranked by methodological score.
 From the Centre for Evidence-Based Physiotherapy at the University of Sydney.

-Article citations in a broad spectrum of the arts and entertainment industry, including dance, film, television, drama, theater, stagecraft, musical theater, broadcast arts, circus performance, comedy, storytelling, opera, pantomime, puppetry, magic.
-Years of Coverage: 1864-current; most from 1998 onward
+Provides blend of abstracts, indexing and full-text articles.
+Content covers a broad spectrum of arts and entertainment industry.
+Topics include: dance, film, television, drama, theater, stagecraft, musical theater, broadcast arts, circus performance, comedy, storytelling, opera, pantomime, puppetry and magic.
+Content spans 1864 – present, mostly from 1998 – present.

-The Perseus Project is a digital library of resources for the study of the ancient world.
-It includes historical overviews, an encyclopedia, primary texts in Greek and English, and thousands of images and descriptions of vases, coins, scupture, buildings and sites.
+A collection of resources primarily for the study of the ancient Greco-Roman world.
+Also provides a breadth of materials on 19th century America, as well as small collections pertaining to the Renaissance period in Europe.
+Includes historical overviews, an encyclopedia, primary texts in Greek and English, and images of vases, coins, sculptures, buildings and historic sites with descriptions.

 Access is limited to 1 user at a time.

 Comprehensive index and bibliography of philosophy maintained by the community of philosophers.
 We monitor all sources of research content in philosophy, including journals, books, open access archives, and personal pages maintained by academics.
 We also host the largest open access archive in philosophy.
 Our index currently contains 2,449,529 entries categorized in 5,422 categories